estebanp2022/Flyo-dark-theme/README.md

 ## Acknowledgments

-I'm currently taking a Udemy course on Tailwind CSS.
-I completed this project with the guidance of the course author Brad Traversy.
+I'm currently learning Tailwind CSS.
+I completed this project with the guidance of Brad Traversy - a Udemy Tailwind course instructor.